wet-boew/GCWeb/sites/footers/footers-en.md

 * Removed "Top of page" anchor.
 * Complete rework of the footer's headings for accessibility.
 * GCWeb Jekyll specific: Footer skip link should always remain.
-* Changed the "Veterans and military" URL.

-The following changes have been made since **version 4.0**:
-* Changed “All Contacts” to “All contacts”.
-* Changed the "Veterans and military" URL.

 ## Reference implementation